The Meaning of Color White: Symbolism and Significance Explained

 In Western cultures, white is often associated with weddings and is the traditional color for wedding dresses.
 This tradition dates back to the Victorian era when Queen Victoria wore a white wedding dress for her wedding to Prince Albert in 1840.

-Related: Biblical Meaning of Waking Up at 3AM: Understanding the Spiritual Significance
+Related: Prophetic Meaning of Smells: Understanding the Spiritual Significance of Aromas

 White in Religion